Cases

 Touchscreen ATM.
 We designed a fully functional ATM interface using consistent, reusable components, focusing on details like clear call-to-action labels and strategic positioning.
 Still available to clients.

-Increasing accessibility with better contrast colors.
+Increasing accessibility with better contrast and optimized font sizes

 Key Projects